Everything You Need to Know About Moving to Queens

 Safety

-Queens is incredibly safe with overall violent and property crime being safer than every other borough besides Staten Island.
-The reason for the low crime rates is for a few reasons:
+Queens is incredibly safe, with overall violent and property crime being safer than every other borough besides Staten Island.
+The reason for the low crime rates is due to a few reasons:

-• Family focused – as the suburbs of NYC, Queens tends to attract a lot of young professionals looking to start or grow their family.
+• Family-focused – as the suburbs of NYC, Queens, tend to attract a lot of young professionals looking to start or grow their family.

 • Community policing – many areas have their own neighborhood watch and work in tandem with the local police precincts